brson/contract-game/doc/notes.md

   - etc.

-All of these steps are manual, and involve flipping between the command line and the web browser.
+All of these steps are manual, and involve flipping between the command line and the web browser, and a lot of mouse-clicking.

 Obviously there's some automation we could add, scripting up some test cases.
-The big obstacle to that is that we don't know how to deploy and construct contracts from the command line yet, nor how to call methods on a contract;
+The big obstacle to that is that we don't know how to deploy and instantiate contracts from the command line yet, nor how to call methods on a contract;
 the features in `cargo-contract` that enable some of those things are under an experimental `extrinsics` feature flag,